TUDelft-CNS-ATM/openap/README.md

 # Open Aircraft Performance Model (OpenAP) and Toolkit

-This repository contains all OpenAP databases and a Python toolkit that facilitates data access and performance computation.
+This repository contains the OpenAP databases and a Python toolkit that facilitates aircraft performance and emission computation.

 [OpenAP](https://github.com/junzis/openap) is a project actively maintained by [Junzi Sun](https://junzis.com/) from TU Delft.

-It is the continuation of his [PhD thesis work (between 2015 and 2019)](https://doi.org/10.4233/uuid:af94d535-1853-4a6c-8b3f-77c98a52346a).
+It is the continuation of his [PhD thesis work (2019)](https://doi.org/10.4233/uuid:af94d535-1853-4a6c-8b3f-77c98a52346a).
 You can read more about OpenAP in [this article](https://www.mdpi.com/2226-4310/7/8/104).

 Use the [discussion board](https://github.com/junzis/openap/discussions) to give your feedback/suggestions, and use [issue board](https://github.com/junzis/openap/issues) to report bugs.

 ## Install

-To install latest version of OpenAP from the GitHub:
+To install the latest version of OpenAP from GitHub:

 ```sh
 pip install --upgrade git+https://github.com/junzis/openap